-At Michael White, P.A., we help clients throughout Fort Lauderdale and South Florida understand what to expect — and how to fight back from day one.
+At Michael White, P.A., we help clients throughout Fort Lauderdale and Broward County understand what happens after a domestic violence arrest — and how to protect themselves from the very beginning.

 🚨 Arrested Without a Warrant?
-It Happens All the Time in Florida.
+It Happens Frequently in Florida

-In Florida, law enforcement doesn’t need a warrant to arrest someone for domestic violence.
+In Florida, law enforcement does not need a warrant to arrest someone for domestic violence under Florida domestic violence law.
 Officers often rely on:

 • A 911 call